What is the wagering requirement?

 The wagering requirement is spelled as ‘40x B’.
 In this case, Irish players should multiply the total bonus amount by 40.

-The winning generated from no deposit free spins will be converted to bonus credit.
+The winning generated from free spins on registration no deposit will be converted to bonus credit.
 In this case, you’ll have to multiply the bonus amount obtained after using the spins.

 If the rollover is ‘20x W’, Irish players must first use all their spins, then multiply any resulting winnings by 20.